 All elective units must be upper-division.

-Cinema majors are given priority in production courses (CINE 202, CINE 204, and all 400-level and 600-level courses).
+Cinema majors have been given priority in production courses (CINE 202, CINE 204, and all 400 numbered and 600 numbered courses).
 Cinema minors wishing to enroll in these courses should contact the instructor directly.
 Note that prerequisites apply.